PTSD Treatment Q&A

 Psychotherapy for PTSD at Mind-Body Care is an effective way to manage symptoms of PTSD and improve functionality.
 Our clinicians at Mind-Body Care are trauma-informed and trauma-sensitive and are here to help you process and work through traumatic experiences and memories that may be impacting you daily.
 We provide a safe and empathetic space to you and help you understand how traumatic experiences have impacted your mind-body-brain, your relationship with yourself and those around you.
 Our clinicians take a non-pathological and non-judgemental approach and are here to assist you as you take on this journey towards your healing and recovery.
 As our focus is holistic wellness, our goal is to assist you by working through all aspects of your self- mind-body-brain-self.
 We believe in a personalized approach when it comes to providing trauma-focused therapy to clients.
 Our clinicians utilize many different modalities of care to help you on your healing journey, such as Eye Movement Desensitization and Reprocessing (EMDR) Therapy, Trauma Focused Cognitive Behavior Therapy, Psychodynamic Therapy, and Rapid Resolution Therapy.

 We are here for you throughout your healing journey and are proud of you for taking this step.
-Call us today to book an appointment, we are conveniently located at 2685 Marine Way, Mountain View, CA 94043.
-We serve clients from Mountain View CA, Palo Alto CA, Menlo Park CA, Redwood City CA, Stanford CA, Los Altos CA, Sunnyvale CA, and Cupertino CA. We look forward to serving you!
+Call us today to book an appointment.
+We are conveniently located at 2672 Bayshore Parkway, Suite 1045 Mountain View, CA 94043.
+We serve clients from the entire Bay Area, Mountain View CA, Palo Alto CA, Menlo Park CA, Redwood City CA, Stanford CA, Los Altos CA, Sunnyvale CA, and Cupertino CA. We look forward to serving you!